smatechnologies/ibm-i-agent-docs/docs/configuration/extended-discussion.md

 ## SMA5801 Notification of Job MSGW Status and LSAM Feedback

 The LSAM job scheduler and status server tasks detect when a job is stuck in a MSGW (message waiting) status.
 This detection can occur immediate as a job starts, if the job immediately reports an error, or periodically after the job as started, whenever the OpCon server sends a job status request (TX2).
-The frequency of job status requests is controlled by OpCon performance options (refer to the OpCon **Concepts** online help).
+The frequency of job status requests is controlled by OpCon performance options (refer to the OpCon **Concepts** documentation).

 Whenever the LSAM server jobs detect the MSGW status, they always send LSAM Feedback information (field code 5801) to OpCon, at the same time as the job status displayed in the Enterprise Manager is updated with the MSGW status.